boonebgorges/bp-groupblog/readme.txt

 * Group admin now has the option of either creating a new blog or associating one of his blogs with the new group.
 * Moved css, images and js folders to the theme folder.
 * Added Jquery to give feedback to user input.
+* Fixed a bug which would cause the group creator to be demoted to subscriber of his own blog if member blogging.

 = 1.0 =
 * Initial release.